-- Palazzo Vecchio, which translates to “Old Palace”, a historic building built for the government of the Republic of Florence.
-It was also used as a residence for the Medici family, a ruling family that was extremely influential in Florence (e.g., they commissioned David).
+- Palazzo Vecchio – Translating to “Old Palace,” this historic building was built for the government of the Republic of Florence.
+It was also a residence for the Medici family, an extremely influential ruling family in Florence (e.g., they commissioned David).

-- Loggia dei Lanzi, a historical landmark that’s an open-air sculpture gallery.
+- Loggia dei Lanzi – A historical landmark, Loggia dei Lanzi is an open-air sculpture gallery.
 Its most famous sculptures are Perseus with the Head of Medusa and The Rape of the Sabine Women.

 Five minutes northwest is a smaller piazza called Piazza della Repubblica, a square surrounded by historic cafes and hotels.
 Three minutes west of the piazza is Fontana del Porcellino, a pig sculpture where it’s believed that rubbing its nose brings good luck.

-🍀 My take: The attraction I enjoyed most in Piazza della Signoria was the open-air sculpture gallery.
-It was cool seeing some of the famous sculptures I’ve learned about in art history class in real life (they were much bigger than I expected).
-I also tried to rub the pig sculpture’s nose, but there was a long line when I got there so I skipped it.
+🍀 Lukiih’s Take: The attraction I enjoyed most in Piazza della Signoria was the open-air sculpture gallery.
+Seeing some famous sculptures I’ve learned about in art history class in real life was very cool (they were much bigger than I expected).
+I also tried to rub the pig sculpture’s nose, but there was a long line when I got there, so I skipped it.

 🤔 Why: One of my tastiest discoveries in Florence was All’Antico Vinaio, an extremely popular sandwich shop with no indoor seating.
 People buy sandwiches and sit down near the pedestrian-only sidewalks to eat them.